 The claim filed with your own insurance company is going to be for your medical bills and your medical treatment.
 The claim filed against the other driver is going to be for the possible damage to your vehicle and any lost wages that you have obtained, as well as any pain, any suffering, and any future medical treatment that may exceed the medical coverage that you have.

-Filing a Claim
+Filing a Car Accident Claim In Burlington County

 By making a car accident claim, what that means is that the injured party has just told the other driver’s insurance company that they want to make a claim for potential damages.
 That does not mean that they are filing a lawsuit yet.
 What happens is after they have complicated their treatment and them and their attorney have a good understanding of the full picture of damages, which includes medical bills, property damage, any lost wages, what the injuries are, and, most importantly, what the prognosis is, determining if they are going to get better, get worse, stay the same.

-At that point, a Burlington County lawyer can attempt to resolve the claim with the other driver’s insurance company.
+At that point, a Burlington County personal injury attorney can attempt to resolve the claim with the other driver’s insurance company.
 If they are unable to resolve that claim, meaning either they did not make an attorney and their client an offer or they did not make them an offer that they all agree is fair, at that point, at this point, they initiate litigation.
 Now, that claim becomes a lawsuit.
 They file a lawsuit in Burlington County Superior Court and they pursue litigation against them.
 It does not mean that the case is going to a trial necessarily.
 Most cases still do resolve but it will require litigation and may require depositions.
 It may require an arbitration and, if need be, if the insurance company never makes a fair offer, they will take that claim all the way to a trial.

-Limitation on Lawsuit Threshold
+The Limitation on Lawsuit Thresholds

 Those six categories are: